OmenApps/publish-github-to-hashnode/README.md

 - Create new posts on Hashnode if they do not exist.
 - Update existing posts on Hashnode if they exist.
-- Delete posts on Hashnode if the corresponding markdown file is deleted.
+- Delists posts on Hashnode if the corresponding markdown file is not present in the current commit.
 - Handles correct linking of cover images and inline images in the markdown content.

 ## Inputs